.

 The sweetest pineapple you will ever taste.

-There are many great tropical fruits in Phuket: mangoes, mangosteens and rambutan are all favourites.
+Phuket is famous all across Thailand for its pineapples, which are sweeter than anywhere else.
+There are many other great tropical fruits in Phuket: mangoes, mangosteens and rambutan are all favourites.
 But Phuket pineapple is in a class of its own.
 It is very sweet, slightly crunchy and full of flavour.
-Phuket pineapples are famous all across Thailand.
 You can buy them from fruit carts on the side of the road or at any local market.
 Some restaurants serve them free at the end of a meal.
 And yes, Thais eat pineapple with a little salt and chilli powder on the side.
 Try it before you judge.

 Read More!